vento007/graph_kit/README.md

 GraphKit supports a **subset** of Cypher - the most useful parts without the complexity:

-**Supported**: Basic patterns, node types, relationships, label filters, variable-length paths, WHERE clauses with logical operators, parentheses
+**Supported**: Basic patterns, node types, relationships, label filters, variable-length paths, WHERE clauses with logical operators, parentheses, CONTAINS operator for substring matching
 **Not supported**: Aggregations, complex subqueries

 This gives you the power of graph queries without learning the full Cypher language.